tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

 ```

-When the driver is compiled, the mofed continues:
+### Once the driver is compiled, the MOFED container continues

 ```bash
 Verifying...                          ########################################